x

 Plastic ready to be recycled in the yard of a company specialising in ecological treatments.

-The environmental and health risks of improper waste management
+The environmental and health risks of poor waste management

 Improper waste management practices, such as open dumping and burning of waste, have severe environmental and health consequences.
 The release of toxic chemicals and pollutants into the air, soil, and water sources can lead to respiratory illnesses, cancers, and other chronic health conditions.
 Standing waters in waste items favour cholera and vector-borne diseases such as malaria and dengue.